snakemake/snakemake/docs/getting_started/examples.rst

 Cufflinks
 =========

-`Cufflinks <http://cufflinks.cbcb.umd.edu/index.html>`_ is a tool to assemble transcripts, calculate abundance conduct a differential expression analyses on RNA-Seq data.
-This example shows how to create a typical cufflinks workflow with snakemake.
+`Cufflinks <http://cole-trapnell-lab.github.io/cufflinks/>`_ is a tool to assemble transcripts, calculate abundance and conduct a differential expression analysis on RNA-Seq data.
+This example shows how to create a typical Cufflinks workflow with Snakemake.
 It assumes that mapped RNA-Seq data for four samples 101-104 is given as bam files.

 * For each sample, transcripts are assembled with ``cufflinks`` (rule ``assembly``).